davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   javac Tester.java
   ```

-  Because `Tester.java` depends on the other `.java` files, those will be compiled automatically.
+  Because `Tester.java` depends on the other `.java` files, those will be compiled automatically as well.
 It may complain about unchecked/unsafe operations, but it's just a warning that you can ignore for this exercise.
-In the unlikely case in which you get a compilation error, then that means you made a mistake while moving `shakerSort` in the previous step.
-Go back and fix it.
+In the unlikely case in which you get a compilation error, then that means you may have made a mistake moving `shakerSort` in the previous step.
+Go back in with `nano` and fix it.

 - If you list files again, you should now see some `.class` files (those are the compiled versions of the source code).
 Let's create a new directory called `bin/` at the same level as `src/`.
 Move all the `.class` files into `bin/`.